-During the last five years, the council has achieved savings of £30million whilst continuing to provide effective services for residents, businesses and communities but the council faces a further budget gap of around £20million over the next two years.
+During the last 5 years, the council has achieved savings of £30million whilst continuing to provide effective services for residents, businesses and communities but the council faces a further budget gap of around £20million over the next 2 years.

 To bridge a gap of this scale the council has no choice but to make significant changes to the way some services are delivered as well as looking at all opportunities to raise extra income.
 It launched a transformation programme 18 months ago, aimed at fundamentally reviewing all service areas by 2020.

 The budget proposals for 2018/19 include £6.5million of savings identified through the transformation programme and £3million of other savings and additional income, mainly through changing the way we deliver services.
 Through careful financial management, the council is also able to use £2.5million of reserves to support front line services.

 Despite these actions, the 2018/19 budget also proposes increasing council tax by 5.99 per cent, in line with the Government’s grant settlement calculations.
 The increase in council tax comprises a 2.99 per cent general increase in council tax and a further 3 per cent increase to fund adult social care pressures.
 Overall, the increase equates to £1.38 extra per week for a Band D council tax payer and will raise £3.2million.
 However, this is not enough in itself to cover the increase being experienced in social care costs, hence the need for further savings and changes to the operation of some services.

 While the council recognises that it cannot afford to continue delivering all services in the same way, the budget proposals rule out closing any existing facilities.
 Instead, it is committed to working with other specialist operators to ensure services are delivered in more cost-effective ways, for example by outsourcing management of leisure facilities, which is set to happen in March.